 During the 2016 – 2017 school year we will be presenting our annual Teaching Hiroshima and Nagasaki professional development workshop at the United Nations on election day, November 8 and a week of workshops in Tulsa, OK.

 Hibakusha Stories director Kathleen Sullivan, PhD, continues to work independently with hibakusha in educational institutions, the United Nations and Non-Governmental Organizations.
-You may contact her through our Contact page.
+You may reach her through our Contact page.